coursier/coursier/doc/docs/dev-contributing.md

       `git submodule update --init`  which will clone down the necessary submodules for the project.
   - Use the local `./sbt` rather than your machine sbt as it behaves slightly different than the default sbt launcher.
+You get the following compile error if you use the machine sbt: `not found: value sbtCoursierVersion`.

 ##  Ensuring binary compatibility